ARMmbed/BLEIntros/Docs/AdvSamples/GATTEvo.md

 1. On start up, the application searches for the device with the name you set earlier.
 This may take a moment.

-2. When it finds the devices and connects to it, the message changes from *connecting* to *connected* and the toggle button changes to green.
+2. When it finds the device and connects to it, the message changes from *connecting* to *connected* and the toggle button changes to green.

 3. If you click that button, it will change to red and LED1 on the board will light up.
 See the .gif below for an example of the LED blinking when the toggle button is pressed.